Kyrremann/TagStory/README.md

 * Statistic about where you are on the route, also see where other are
 * ~~Scan tags with QR-code or GPS~~
  * Implemented
+* Google Map: Get location from where you are from you where you should go
 * Refactoring of the NFC and QR scanning, GPS is working best now
 * Better history of where you are in the story (in case of app failure)
 * Send "help" or messages to people on a Story.
 Similar to Hunger Games